gregjacobs/Autolinker.js/README.md

 - Will autolink phone numbers
 - Will autolink mentions (Twitter, Instagram, Soundcloud, TikTok)
 - Will autolink hashtags
 - Will properly handle HTML input.
-The utility will not change the `href` attribute inside anchor (&lt;a&gt;) tags (or any other tag/attribute), and will not accidentally wrap the inner text of an anchor tag with a new one (which would cause doubly-nested anchor tags)
+The utility will not overwrite the `href` attribute inside anchor (`<a>`) tags (or any other tag/attribute), and will not accidentally wrap the inner text of anchor/script/style tags with a new one (which would cause doubly-nested anchor tags)
 - Will do all of this in linear time (`O(n)`) with low constant factors and without the possibility of RegExp backtracking